Understanding Webhooks: The Basics

 As compared to API connectivity Webhook is a more useful and appropriate way of building communication between applications.
 Webhook generates an instant notification when an event occurs so that the users don't need to check their accounts again and again.

 You might want to get an alert about the emails delivered from your application.
-An email webhook can help you in this matter.
+An email webhook can help you with this.
 Using this tool you can get an alert about the email delivery when it reaches your recipient mailbox.

 This feature is useful when you are not sure about the messages sent from your application is delivered to your customers' mailbox or not.